Can You Eat Coffee Beans? Did you looked at a coffee bean and thought of this question?

 Interactions With Drugs Or Medical Conditions

-Eating coffee beans can cause reactions in people who are taking certain drugs.
+Eating coffee can cause reactions in people who are taking certain drugs.
 Therefore, you should be careful if you:

 Take any medications that contain caffeine while you’re eating them.
 Caffeine is a drug and therefore has the potential to interact with prescription drugs and some over-the-counter medications (i.e., pain relievers) as well.
 It’s particularly important to avoid drinking coffee while taking medications for diabetes.